Audi A1 vs Peugeot 308

 Feature Showdown

-The Audi A1 features a 10.1-inch touchscreen, while the Peugeot 308 gets a 10-inch display.
+The Audi A1 features a 8.8-inch touchscreen paired with a 10.3-inch digital dash, while the Peugeot 308 gets a 10-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi A1 stands out with head-up display, heated front seats, Bang & Olufsen audio and ambient lighting that you will not find on the Peugeot 308.
-The Peugeot 308 counters with wireless charging and panoramic roof.
+The Peugeot 308 counters with wireless charging, panoramic roof and Focal audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain